Arargd/TARS/README.md

-# Totally Accurate Run Simulator (BepInEx Mod)
+# Totally Accurate Run Simulator

 ### What It Does
 Adds the Wobbler from the Totally Accurate Games into Haste: Broken Worlds.
 Includes a few animations and SFX.
 Replaces the default player "Zoe" entirely.

-### How to Install
+### Installation
-1. Make sure **BepInEx** is installed.
-2. Unzip and drop the `Arargd-TARS` folder from the [Latest Release](https://github.com/Arargd/TARS/releases/tag/Release) into `BepInEx/plugins/`.
-3. Start the game, once in the hub world you should be a Wobbler!
+Installed on steam from here: https://steamcommunity.com/sharedfiles/filedetails/?id=3456274286 Make sure you subscribe to HarmonyX on the Workshop!

 ### Compatibility
-- Should be fine with other mods unless they replace Zoe / SFX as well.
+- Should be fine with other mods unless they replace Zoe / Zoe's SFX as well.

-### Notes
-- The game will have its own mod system on release and installation is likely to change.

 ### Made by Arargd